-6.4 MATHEMATICS
+7.4 MATHEMATICS

-The schools makes use of planning materials from Herts for Learning's Essential Maths and NCETM (National Center for Excellence in the Teaching of Mathematics) to deliver the maths curriculum from Reception to Yr6.
-Pupils are taught in mixed ability classes.
+The schools makes use of planning materials from Herts for Learning's Essential Maths to deliver the maths curriculum from Reception to Yr6.
+Pupils are taught in mixed ability classes with appropriate differentiation.
 Where a pupil's skills are advanced, the aim is to delve broader and deeper rather than accelerating to the next year's objectives.